iwelch/sylspace/README.md

 	- `# chown -R yourusername .`

-	  this makes it easy to edit sylspace programs without having to be su.
+	  this will make it easier later to edit sylspace programs without having to be su.  this step is not necessary.

 	- `# perl runserver.pl`